 Wheezing is extremely common among those who have asthma, whether child or adult, but it is important to remember that not every case involves wheezing.
 Furthermore, babies who frequently wheeze may go on to not have asthma.
 Each case is different but should be treated with the same level of seriousness.

-- Chest Tightness: One of the few ways a child can describe their condition is if they tell you that their chest is hurting.
-They may express feelings of tightness or squeezing, especially during physical activity.
+Chest Tightness: One of the few ways a child can describe their condition is if they tell you that their chest is hurting.
+They may express feelings of tightness or squeeze, especially during physical activity.

 Infants’ symptoms can be even more difficult to recognize, but they are still there.

 Difficulty Feeding: Your baby may struggle to properly eat well.
 You may also hear them grunting as they struggle.
 Poor eating habits are important to monitor.